 Below is a list of the different types of new drivers:

 Teenage or Young Drivers

 You should also consider that drivers who exceed the age of 65 may see higher rates.
-This can mean you may see even more expensive premiums if you’re just starting to drive at an older age.
+This can mean you may see more expensive premiums if you’re just starting to drive at an older age.
 On the other hand, older drivers may commute less and generally make smarter decisions, per the Insurance Information Institute (III).

-How Much Experience Do Insurers Want You to Have?
+How Much Experience Do Insurers Prefer?